Light football dinner for a picky eater

 Elbows and cell phones?
 Maybe.
 Forgetting to say 'thank you'?
 No way.
 Our mealtime etiquette guide takes the guesswork out of group dining

-We break down shopping, cleaning and cooking into manageable bites so you can actually enjoy yourself
+We break down shopping, cleaning and cooking into manageable bites so you can enjoy yourself on the day

 Making these small tweaks and bigger shifts at home can help you thrive everywhere you go